lsternlicht/ipywidgets_gallery/README.md

 ## Usage

-To use IPyWidget Gallery in your Jupyter notebooks, you can import the classes you need and create instances of them.
+To use IPyWidgets Gallery in your Jupyter notebooks, you can import the classes you need and create instances of them.
 For example, to create a dropdown widget that displays the selected option and sets a global variable, you can use the `DropdownWithOutput` class: